ucdavis/ruby-sysaid/README.md

 Description
 ===========
 ruby-sysaid is a Ruby-based wrapper for the SysAid SOAP API.
-It abstracts the nonsense that is dealing with SOAP on Ruby and provides a clean interface for dealing with SysAid objects.
+It abstracts the nonsense that is dealing with SOAP in Ruby and provides a clean interface for dealing with SysAid API objects.

 Usage
 =====